• Skip to main content

 Prohibited and Restricted Items

-There are certain items that are considered dangerous and classified as hazardous material.
+There are certain items that are considered dangerous and classified as a hazardous material.
 Dangerous goods are prohibited from both your carry-on and checked bag on all flights.
 These rules are not specific to any airline and are mandated by the Canadian Air Transport Security Authority.

 Items considered “dangerous goods” are prohibited under Air Canada’s carry-on policy and include the following: